nguyen41v/SCL-Project-Documentation/Scrum Meeting Notes/032118 Scrum Meeting Notes.md

     * Accomplished: Finished UX audit
 * Everyone
     * Accomplished: Making a short list of features/comments about NYPL
-    * Will do: Combine the short lists into a summary
+    * Will do: Combine the short lists into a summary and do respective UX audits for the Los Angeles Public Library